-Venus-Pluto aspects, for instance, are particularly prone to “fated” attractions.
-The goddess Aphrodite (Venus) had considerable power, and she could afflict men and women with uncontrollable passions, and could bring madness and destruction on those who had offended her.
+Venus-Pluto aspects, for instance, are particularly prone to what is termed “fated” attractions.
+The goddess Aphrodite (Venus) had considerable power, and she could afflict men and women with uncontrollable passions and could bring madness and destruction to those who had offended her.
 When the beautiful Venus is imbued with the dark, powerful essence of Pluto, it results in a seductive, emotionally intense, and passionate affair.
 The film Fatal Attraction illustrates the darker side of Venus-Pluto.
 It is about a woman’s obsession with a married man.
-Glenn Close, lead actress, was an astrological match for this role.
+Glenn Close, the lead actress, was an astrological match for this role.
 In her natal chart, Venus is conjunct the descendant and is opposite Pluto.
 The actress was quoted in 2008 as saying: “Men still come up to me and say, ‘You scared the shit out of me.’
 Sometimes they say, ‘You saved my marriage.'”

 Pluto introduces Venus to what lies beneath the flowers and elegant gestures of romantic courtship.
 This underpinning is often not ‘pretty’, and certainly not ‘fair’.
 For the individual with Venus-Pluto who has not yet reached the middle of life, the fate may not have made itself known.
 But it becomes apparent later, which is why the aspect has acquired a reputation for broken marriages.
 Venus-Pluto also has a propensity for sexual triangles.
 These are neither fair nor wished for, but are a fact of life, generally compulsive and conductive to considerable suffering among all participants.
-Venus-Pluto is not cool or ‘liberated’ like Venus-Uranus, nor is it martyr like and self-sacrificing like Venus-Neptune.
+Venus-Pluto is not cool or ‘liberated’ like Venus-Uranus, nor is it martyr-like and self-sacrificing like Venus-Neptune.
 In terms of personality qualities, it is proud, passionate, intense and often achingly loyal.
 But the very intensity of its passion usually runs side by side with spite, vengeance, betrayal, loss, manipulation and a revelation of one’s own potential for the destruction of what one loves the most.
 The Astrology of Fate